colcon/colcon.readthedocs.org/reference/verb/mixin.rst

 ----------------

 Add the URL of a mixin repository.
-Afterwards the mixin information need to be fetched at least once by invoking ``colcon mixin update <name>``.
+Afterwards the mixin information needs to be fetched at least once by invoking ``colcon mixin update <name>``.

 name